You are here

 A complainant may be any member of the Marlboro College Community or covered third party who may have been subjected to conduct that violates this Policy.
 For purposes of this Policy, a complainant is usually a student, employee, or third party involved in some way in an academic, athletic, extracurricular or residential program of the College (“covered third party”).
 The College Community shall include students, faculty, staff, and their respective spouses, kitchen staff regularly assigned to Marlboro College, and trustees when participating in College-related activities.

-A respondent is any member of the Marlboro College Community against whom the complainant is bringing a charge.
+A respondent is any member of the Marlboro College Community who is reported to have engaged in conduct in violation of this Policy.
 The College Community shall include students, faculty, staff, and their respective spouses, kitchen staff regularly assigned to Marlboro College, and trustees when present.

 Students or employees may be prosecuted under Vermont criminal statutes, and subject to disciplinary action by the College.
 The College may choose to pursue disciplinary action while a criminal action is pending or even if criminal justice authorities choose not to prosecute.

-As a matter of Marlboro College policy, the College strictly prohibits conduct that would constitute domestic violence as defined above.
-The College encourages complainants who believe they are being or have been subjected to such conduct, and others with knowledge of such conduct, to report the conduct to the College through the procedures described below, and to seek the support of the College and/or external resources identified in this Policy.
+As a matter of Marlboro College policy, the College strictly prohibits conduct that would constitute dating and domestic violence as defined above.
+The College encourages complainants who believe they are being or have been subjected to such conduct, and others with knowledge of such conduct, to report the conduct to the College through the procedures described in this Policy, and to seek the support of the College and/or external resources identified in this Policy.

-“Stalking” is defined as engaging in a course of conduct directed at a specific person that would cause a reasonable person to—
+“Stalking” is defined as engaging in a course of conduct directed at a specific person that the person engaging in the conduct knows or should know would cause a reasonable person to:

 - Fear for the person's safety or the safety of others; or